230907, Server1: http://farbe.li.tu-berlin.de/index.html or

 For links to the chapter E Colour Metrics, Differences, and Appearance (2023), under work, see

-Content list of chapter E: EEA_I in English or EGA_I in German.
+Content list of chapter E (links and file names use small letters): eea_i in English or ega_i in German.

 Welcome to a website colorimetry and colour image technology